MahekUnnisa/Notion-GitHub-Publisher-tool/README.md

 ## TODO
 - [X] Intro to Notion APIs
 - [X] Fetch all the databases
+- [X] Create a server
 - [X] Fetch PageID for each page with a forloop
+- [X] Retrieve code blocks in each page
+- [ ] Work on Logic - **Pending**
 - [ ] Retrieve child blocks in each page using a for loop
-- [X] Create a server
+- [ ] Cleanup Code and Use recursion
+- [ ] Commenting wherever required
 - [ ] Intro to Github APIs
+- [ ] Design Frontend using TailwindCSS
 - [ ] Build frontend

-- [ ] Retrieve code blocks in each page
+**Anybody can involve for frontend.
+Open to contributions by collaboration**